namakala/medication-trend/docs/article.pdf.md

 ## Cyclicality and seasonality of medication dispensing

 Visual inspection of daily dispensing volumes revealed consistent weekly cycles.
 Dispensing peaked on Monday, with an average of 7,222 [SD: 999.79] and dropped to its lowest on Saturday, with an average of 2,808 [SD: 174.08] dispensing.
 The variation between weekends and weekdays showed a regular and repeating structure in the data.
 There was a large margin of difference between the highest and lowest average number of prescription dispensed, with a peak on Monday, followed by a decline throughout the week and the lowest levels occurring during weekends, as shown in @tbl-overview-daily.
 The cyclical patterns are detailed in the supplementary material section S2.1.
-Seasonality was explored as dependencies at daily and weekly lags and further described in the supplementary material section S2.2.
+Seasonality was explored as dependencies at daily and weekly lags and further described in the supplementary material section S2.2 and S2.3.